Outcome Two: Transport

 UPDATEUpdate

 > Wakatipu Active Travel C5 commuter route from McChesney Bridge in Arthur’s Point into Gorge Road, Queenstown is completed.
-The rural trail along Gorge Road has been upgraded and now links into the Matakauri wetlands trail which has had surfacing and drainage works.> The new Queenstown Trails Trust Wharehuanui Trail that links Arthurs Point to Millbrook is due to open in spring 2024, with work on the Shotover Gorge Trail also underway and due to open for summer 2024.
+The rural trail along Gorge Road has been upgraded and now links into the Matakauri wetlands trail which has had surfacing and drainage works.> The Queenstown Trails Trust Wharehuanui Trail that links Arthurs Point to Millbrook opened on 5 October 2024.
+It was built in partnership with the QLDC Parks and Reserves team and passes through the Mill Creek/ Lake Hayes ecological restoration area.

 2022-20252.3